AreejOmBas/shopify-backend-challenge/README.md

 ### Installing

 After downloding the repository.
-In a Terminal, navigate to the root folder contiaing the code. run the following comman
+In a Terminal, navigate to the root folder contiaing the code. run the following command:

 ```
 npm init
 ```
 This will install all required dependencies to run the API.

 The Database is already populated with fake data.
-But if you want to use your on MongoDB please change the url in config/config.js
+But if you want to use your own MongoDB server please change the url in config/config.js
 The Database can be populated by running the script populate-db.js.
 From the terminal, run the following command:

 ```